Consultation on APRA's Superannuation Data Transformation

 The two topic papers released today form part of Phase 1 of the Superannuation Data Transformation (Breadth), which will address the most urgent gaps in APRA’s data collection, particularly for choice products and investment options

-Submissions on these proposals will close on 14 February 2020.
+Submissions on these proposals have been extended and will now close on 26 March 2020.

 The topic papers and draft reporting standards can be found below: